calidion/aex/README.md

 ## All lives matter

-aex is an anti BLM project, a protector of human equality for all, and a protector of law and order.
+Aex supports human equality in law of rights only, and supports human diversity in other area.
+Humans will never be equal in most area which is the law of nature.

 ## Lincense